What is a gap year?

 - All planned sightseeing and touring

-Please note that personal expenses are not included.
+Please note that personal expenses and flights are not included.

 How much additional spending money is suggested?

 Past Nativers have suggested about $3000 of additional spending money for the year.
-This does not include money that might be needed for the Poland or India excursions or international travel during the Winter vacation.
+This does not include money that might be needed for the Poland excursion or international travel during the Winter vacation.

 Can a 529 plan be used to pay for Nativ?